-In addition to contact time, students are expected to undertake around 19.5-22.5 hours of personal self- study per week during theory weeks.
+In addition to contact time, full-time students are expected to undertake around 19.5-22.5 hours of personal self-study per week during theory weeks.
+Part-time students (apprenticeship route only) are expected to undertake around 16-19 hours of personal self-study per week.
 Typically, this will involve locating and reading resources, including preparing for assessments.